notpushkin/screentweet/README.md

 Twitter converts images with no transparent (or semi-transparent) pixels to JPEG, which is unacceptable sometimes (e. g. for screenshots).
-This tool adds a fully transparent row to a PNG image, to Twitter doesn't compress it.
+This tool adds a fully transparent row to a PNG image, so Twitter doesn't compress it.

 Example: